honeycombio/honeycomb-opentelemetry-web/packages/honeycomb-opentelemetry-web/examples/hello-world-cdn/README.md

-# Hello World Example for the Honeycomb Web SDK
+# Hello World Example for the Honeycomb Web SDK using a CDN

 You can run this example to see the SDK in action.
+This is for POC example only, in production we recommend using a bundler like rollup or webpack.

-## Run this application
+## Run this example

+1. Build the CDN bundle: from the `honeycomb-opentelemetry-web` run `npm run build`
-`npm install`
+2.  `npm install`

-Paste your API key into `index.cjs`, where is says "your api key goes here".
+3. Paste your API key into `index.html`, where is says "your api key goes here".

-`npm run start`
+4. `npm start` to serve the bundle

-Visit [http://localhost:8080]() to see "hello world".

-Now go to [https://ui.honeycomb.io](), click Home, and choose the dataset "web-distro" (unless you changed the `serviceName` in `index.cjs`).
+Now go to [https://ui.honeycomb.io](), click Home, and choose the dataset `hny-web-distro-example:hello-world-cdn` (unless you changed the `serviceName` in `index.html`).

-## Sync changes from `honeycomb-opentelemetry-web` package

-`npm run dev`

-Visit [http://localhost:8080]() to see "hello world".

-Any changes to the `../../src` files will trigger an update to the build js.
-Refresh the page to load the updated bundle.